HeidiBolivar/osticket-prereqs/README.md

     ![image](img/80.png)

-81. Before establishing the database, it is necessary to connect to it using HeidiSQL.
-Install HeidiSQL and retain the default settings.<br/>
+81. Before establishing the database, connecting to it using HeidiSQL is necessary. **Install HeidiSQL** and retain the default settings.<br/>

     ![image](img/81.png)